BSI urges strengthening of credential management

-Mark Brown, Global Managing Director - Cybersecurity and Information Resilience, Consulting Services at BSI, explains: “A password is a key access point used daily for all device activity, starting with logging into your device - whether it be a mobile device or laptop - accessing applications, browser logins, and other platform usage.
-Alarmingly we are still seeing the top three most common passwords remain as 123456, 123456789, and qwerty.”
+Mark Brown, Global Managing Director - Digital Trust, Consulting Services at BSI, explains: “A password is a key access point used daily for all device activity, starting with logging into your device - whether it be a mobile device or laptop - accessing applications, browser logins and other platform usage.
+Alarmingly we are still seeing the top three most common passwords remain as 123456, 123456789 and qwerty.”

 How to stay protected and strengthen password hygiene